 Khan, who is also the advisor for the Muslim Student Association (MSA), would have liked to have been included or consulted about the announcement since many of the 28 members of MSA have been deeply impacted by the war.

-The chancellor provided guidance to school administrators on how they might address this sensitive issue, including that the focus was on the loss of life.
+The chancellor provided guidance to school administrators on how they might address this sensitive issue, including that the focus should be on the loss of life.
 Also, that any statement could not “take a political stance or ‘side’ on any geopolitical issues.”
-According to Inbal, the statement that was read by Yakubov properly adhered to the Department of Education’s (DOE) guidelines for making statements regarding this event.
+According to Inbal, the statement that was read by Yakubov properly adhered to the Department of Education’s (DOE) guidelines for making statements regarding this topic.

 Students had mixed reactions to the statement, some approved of the message while others found it to be upsetting.